Cornelius J. Jones: Johnson v. McAdoo

 Jones constructed the case so that the plaintiffs were not directly suing the United States government, which was likely to lead to dismissal under the doctrine of sovereign immunity.
 His equitable lien approach argued that the government had no direct interest in the case because the money had always belonged to the plaintiffs.
 He also avoided framing the case as a "reparations claim or a civil rights claim" by former slaves, recognizing that strategy as unlikely to persuade the courts.
 He precisely defined the class of potential beneficiaries.
-The four named plaintiffs, H.N.
-Johnson, C.B.
-Williams, Rebecca Bowers, and Minnie Thompson, were all former slaves.
+The four named plaintiffs, H. N. Johnson, C. B. Williams, Rebecca Bowers, and Minnie Thompson, were all former slaves.
 When he publicized the case among black Americans, he specified that only those who had personally been involved in cotton production or their descendants were eligible to join the class.
 He explicitly excluded those who had been enslaved outside of cotton regions and those who had been enslaved in cotton-growing areas but had done other work during slavery.

-The federal government responded to the suit by claiming that sovereign immunity did apply and, earlier assurances notwithstanding, that the money didn't exist as a separate fund within the treasury.
+The federal government responded to the suit by claiming that sovereign immunity did apply and, earlier assurances notwithstanding, that the money did not exist as a separate fund within the treasury.
 The DC district court dismissed the case on December 10, 1915, finding that Treasury Secretary William G. McAdoo was a custodian of the funds while the actual defendant was the United States government, bringing the case under the doctrine of sovereign immunity.
 This decision was upheld on appeal on November 16, 1916.
 Jones then appealed to the United States Supreme Court, but the appeal was rejected on May 17, 1917.